openocd-org/openocd/src/tcl/README_ABOUT_TCL.txt

 set  NAME    VALUE

-It is mostly "obious" what is going on.
+It is mostly "obvious" what is going on.

-Execption: The arrays.
+Exception: The arrays.

   You would *THINK* Tcl supports arrays.
   In fact, multi-dim arrays.
 That is false.